-Norges ME-forening represents over three thousand ME patients in Norway.
+Norges ME-forening represents over five thousand ME patients in Norway.

 The Norges ME-forening web site contains news, events, information and details of what is happening in Norway regarding ME/CFS.